aws-amplify/amplify-js/docs/media/get_started_docs.md

 ## Install Amplify CLI

-You will use [@aws-amplify/cli](https://github.com/aws/amplify-cli) to configure your application work with AWS Mobile Hub, a platform for configuring and managing your cloud backend.
-Also, @aws-amplify/cli provides utilities for managing your backend, without visiting AWS Mobile Hub console.
+You will use Amplify CLI to configure your application work with AWS backend.

 ```bash
 $ npm install -g @aws-amplify/cli